niklasf/shakmaty/README.md

 * Read and write FENs, SANs and UCIs.

-* Supports Standard chess, Chess960, Giveaway and Atomic.
+* Supports standard chess, Chess960, Giveaway, Atomic, King Of The Hill, Three-Check, Crazyhouse, Racing Kings and Horde.
 Provides vocabulary to implement other variants.

 * Bitboards and compact fixed shift magic attack tables.